3cky/kube-template/README.md

 		'templatePath:outputPath[:command]'.
 This option is additive
-		and may be specified multiple times for multiple templates -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+		and may be specified multiple times for multiple templates -v, --v Level                          log level for V logs --version                          display the version number and build timestamp --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```